lupyuen/lupyuen.github.io/src/ox2.md

     (Which might be more efficient for our Limited RAM)

-    __TODO:__ Can we map the File System directly from RAM?
+    __TODO:__ Can we mount the File System directly from RAM?
 Without copying to the RAM Disk Memory Region?

 We'll probably adopt the second method, since we are low on RAM.